davsar89/OPENAI_TTS_GUI/README.md

-# Text to Speech Generator
+# Text to Speech Generator Using OpenAI API

 This Python script provides a GUI for generating audio files from text input using the OpenAI text-to-speech API.
 The generated audio files are saved in a specified directory, and the input text is logged in a separate directory.